charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 - $3M for Philando Castile
 - "mistakes were made" might be an easier sell than "trusted officer is a murderer"
 - Use of taxpayer dollars to pay for mistakes

-Police departments have balked at the price of [body cameras](https://apnews.com/f19d7270535f4202b92de1872278330f/some-police-suspend-body-cameras-or-hold-citing-costs) and [de-escalation training](http://www.apmreports.org/story/2017/05/05/police-de-escalation-training), but those costs are small compared to a wrongful death suit.
-[Eric Garner](https://en.wikipedia.org/wiki/Death_of_Eric_Garner)'s death was settled out of court for $6M; [Tamir Rice](https://en.wikipedia.org/wiki/Shooting_of_Tamir_Rice) was another $6M.
-If police departments are made financially liable for their mistakes, they'll work a lot harder to reduce their [liability](https://www.washingtonpost.com/local/public-safety/for-55-officers-involved-in-fatal-shootings-this-year-it-wasnt-their-first-time/2015/12/22/435cb680-9d04-11e5-a3c5-c77f2cc5a43c_story.html).